 Off-axis guiders generally use a little "pick-off" prism to divert a small part of the image to the guiding eyepiece.
 The pick-off prism is near or outside the edge of the camera frame, so its shadow has little or no effect on the photograph.
 You maneuver the prism around to find a good guidestar before starting the exposure.
 Alternatively, some guiders use a full-aperture window called a pellicle that transmits most of the light to the film while reflecting 10 or 20 percent to the eyepiece.

-At long focal lengths, off-axis guiding gives the best results.
+At long focal lengths, off-axis guiding a telescope for imaging gives the best results.
 The starlight you see in the eyepiece goes through the same optical assembly, by and large, as the light going to the film, so tube flexure ceases to be an issue.
 If it happens you just guide it out.

 There are, however, a few inconveniences to consider.
 Finding a guidestar can be tough, because the area of the field accessible to the pick-off prism is limited.
 The guiding eyepiece extends out at a 90° angle to the light path of the telescope, and to find a good star you may have to rotate the eyepiece holder around the optical axis to an inconvenient angle.
 (Some new off-axis guiders allow the eyepiece holder to be rotated independently of the camera.)